I will cover Google Analytics KPIs that most marketers may refer to from the tool to make better business decisions.

 - Simplify your conversion funnels so that fewer would-be customers abandon the checkout process (review the Goals reports)

-Conversion Rate: This report shows the rate at which visits to your site result in purchases.
-Tracking conversion rates over time is an effective way of determining whether your marketing and website are becoming more or less efficient at turning visitors into customers.
-Note that conversion rates are most useful as company-specific benchmarks against which to assess marketing and site effectiveness because conversion rates vary considerably across businesses (even within the same industry).
+This report shows the rate at which visits to your site result in purchases.
+Tracking conversion rates over time effectively determines whether your marketing and website are becoming more or less efficient at turning visitors into customers.
+In addition, conversion rates are most useful as company-specific benchmarks against which to assess marketing and site effectiveness because conversion rates vary considerably across businesses (even within the same industry).

-Average Order Value: Tracking changes to the average order value over time is important to catalog sites that may change and shift which products and services they are actively marketing.
-Many e-commerce sites monitor this metric to see if cross promotions are working.
-This is an important metric that works its way into many higher-level executives and shareholder reports.
+Tracking changes to the average order value over time is important to catalog sites that may change and shift which products and services they are actively marketing.
+Many e-commerce sites monitor this metric to see if cross-promotions are working.
+This important metric works its way into many higher-level executives and shareholder reports.

-Transactions: This report is a list of all transactions on your site, useful for auditing your transactions.
+This report lists all transactions on your site, which is useful for auditing your transactions.

-Visits to Purchase: How many visits does it take for visitors to purchase?
+How many visits does it take for visitors to purchase?
 Understanding your sales cycle is important to the overall success of your site.
-This report helps you understand how many visits it takes to convert your visitors into customers and, by extension, the kind of content you need to create in order to reach your prospects.
+This report helps you know how many visits it takes to convert your visitors into customers and, by extension, the kind of content you need to create to reach your prospects.

-Time to Purchase: How long does it take before visitors make a purchase?
+How long does it take before visitors make a purchase?
 Understanding your sales cycle is important to the overall success of your site.
-This report helps you understand how long it takes to convert your visitors into customers and, by extension, the kind of content you need to create in order to reach your prospects.
+This report helps you know how long it takes to convert your visitors into customers and, by extension, the kind of content you need to create to reach your prospects.